viert/watchhog/README.md

 Variables
 ---------

-So we have now the table that consist of all parsed lines in the last portion of log (previous part was dropped to free memory, watchhog is a tool for just-right-now monitoring), some fields are converted to convinient type, everything is indexed.
+So now we have a table which consists of all parsed lines in the last portion of log (previous part was dropped to free the memory, watchhog is a tool for just-right-now monitoring), some fields are converted to a convinient type, everything is indexed.
 Now we can group and reduce with the mechanism of variables.
 ```
 setvar rps = accesslog.rps_by(vhost)
 ```